Kareem pens therapeutic lyrics of spiritual elevation

 Because of the outward appearance, vitiligo used to be a source of embarrassment for Kareem.
 She was teased and used to work hard to hide the discoloration.

 The trickle-down effect of bullying carried into adulthood.
-She applied extra makeup around her mouth to camouflage the spots.
+She applied extra makeup around her mouth to camouflage the spots from her condition.

 Kareem no longer harbors those negative self-conscious emotions.
 Today, she embraces it as a badge of beauty.